David Leavitt (banker): Biography

-In his next large transactions, the 25-year-old Leavitt again demonstrated his business acumen.
+In Leavitt's next large transactions, the 25-year-old Leavitt again demonstrated his business acumen.
 The government of Colombia, facing a conflict at home, had paid a group of New York merchants to build a warship and equip it with armaments for use by the South American nation.
 Ultimately, those building the vessel were unable to complete the transaction, and Leavitt stepped in, paying for the ship's construction, and assuring that the United States government would help arm it with munitions.
 Leavitt then took command of the vessel, sailing it to South America, where the Colombian government paid him $100,000 in Colombian currency, and an additional $100,000 in a London bank draft.

 On his way home, Leavitt stopped in Havana, where he converted the Colombian currency into Spanish doubloons, which he converted back into dollars when demand for doubloons soared.
 The London bank draft finally cleared in its entirety after several years' delay, during which Leavitt bided his time instead of selling the draft at a discount.
 The entire transaction had netted Leavitt a tidy profit, which he invested in other ventures.

 In 1823, a local businessman had established a manufactory for white lead in the emerging city of Brooklyn.
 Acting as a lender to the business from its inception, Leavitt stepped in to take control in 1825 and founded the Brooklyn White Lead Company, later Dutch Boy Paint.
 Much of Leavitt's wealth derived from his early investment in lead manufacturing and importing.